seb54000/tpcs-workstations/README.md

 ## TODOs :

-- [ ] Change vm username with userXX instead of cloudus ??
-  - also align IAM usernames in AWS ?? (need test plan for this and be sure it doesn't conflict with existing usernames - should have a script to verify this like for regions gateways)
 - [ ] Envisage to stop microk8s during tp IaC (and envisage more powerful VMs for tpkube ??)
 - [ ] Set default browser in guacamole VM
     2  sudo update-alternatives --install /usr/bin/x-www-browser x-www-browser /snap/bin/chromium